Last Updated on

 - Being well dressed for a function, but wearing slippers or thongs on the feet.
 This is totally normal.
 As shoes are then removed when entering an abode, people remain at the do in bare feet.

-- Indians often eat their meals of rice, curry, chicken etc., with their right hand.
+- Indians often eat their meals of rice, curry, chicken etc., with their right hand, and no cutlery.

 - Many homes have sinks in the dining rooms for washing hands at mealtime.